 If you’re reading this then i’m assuming that you’re either interested in trying Veganuary yourself or helping a friend or family member do so.
 Either way, welcome!
 You and I appear to have something in common and i hope that you find these tips useful.

-buy prednisone for cats online 1.
+buy robaxin 1.
 Clear out your food cupboards, fridge and freezer

 The first step is to find a new home for any non-vegan food.
 If it’s not there then you won’t be tempted by it.
 Say farewell to that box of Thorntons that you got given for Christmas or that leftover cheese.
 We’ll find you some new favourites so don’t you worry.